Hyperproof/hypersync-sdk/doc/002-dev-workflow.md

 # App Development Workflow

 To easiest way to get started with the Hypersync SDK is to start with one of the sample apps in the [Hypersync SDK Samples GitHub Repository](https://github.com/Hyperproof/hypersync-sdk-samples).
 This article will show you how to install and update the [Open Library sample app](https://github.com/Hyperproof/hypersync-sdk-samples/tree/main/apps/open-library) in that repository.
-Once you have completed the steps below, you should have a good idea of the development workflow for custom Hypersync apps.
+Once you have completed the steps below, you should have a good idea of the development workflow for your own custom Hypersync apps.

 > NOTE: The Open Library Hypersync app imports book and author information from a the public [Open Library API](https://openlibrary.org/developers/api).
 This Hypersync app has been provided for illustrative purposes only--you wouldn't generally use this sort of information in a compliance program.